 FOOD

 Food in Argentina is a source of cultural pride and truly something to look forward to.
 The food continues to impress at base camp and up to Camp 1 as we enjoy hearty breakfasts and filling dinners.
 Above Camp 1 meals get a bit more rudimentary as they do on mountain camps across the world.

 MOUNTAIN TRAINING

 Aconcagua is obviously a large physical undertaking, and climbers who are joining our teams will have devoted at least 12 weeks to gaining mountain fitness, motivated by the highest peak in the Western Hemisphere.
-For a personalized training schedule, please reach out to Lynette at Billy Goat Swift:
+For a personalized training schedule, please reach out to Lynette at Billy Goat Swift: lynette@billygoatswift.com.

-lynette@billygoatswift.com.

-ACCLIMATIZATION FOR NON-RAPID ASCENT CLIMBERS While our daily itinerary doesn't change, there is an option for climbers who wish to acclimatize incountry prior to day 1 of the itinerary.
+ACCLIMATIZATION FOR NON-RAPID ASCENT CLIMBERS

+While our daily itinerary doesn't change, there is an option for climbers who wish to acclimatize in-country prior to day 1 of the itinerary.
 Please contact the office to discuss options.

+MEDICAL REQUIREMENTS

-MEDICAL REQUIREMENTS All of our expeditions and treks are physically demanding.
+All of our expeditions and treks are physically demanding.
 Regardless of the skill level or experience needed, it is essential that you arrive in good physical shape, and prepared to handle extreme conditions, including cold, heat, and long tiring days.
 Alpenglow Expeditions, LLC and its guides reserve the right to remove any member of our trips at any time if we do not believe they are ready for the rigors of the trip.

 You are responsible for your own medications, inoculations, and deciding whether you are physically able to participate in an Alpenglow Expeditions trip.
 You should discuss your participation in this trip, and the dangers involved, with your physician.

-On Mountain Medicine Our guides are certified in wilderness medicine, CPR, and are experienced in client care in remote high altitude locations.
+On Mountain Medicine

+Our guides are certified in wilderness medicine, CPR, and are experienced in client care in remote high altitude locations.
 However, Alpenglow Expeditions, LLC is not a medical provider and Alpenglow Expeditions, LLC assumes no liability regarding medical care.

-INCLUSIONS The cost of your trip includes your land costs (excluding in-town meals).
-This includes: - Double occupancy lodging while in town, within scheduled itinerary. - Meals on the mountain - · Group camping and climbing equipment - Base camp and mountain infrastructure - · Scheduled transportation while in the countries we are visiting - Certified guides - Covid testing arrangements for re-entry into home country (does not include cost of test) CANCELLATION POLICY View our cancellation policy online at alpenglowexpeditions.com.
-INSURANCE We require that all participants carry rescue insurance and health insurance.
+INCLUSIONS

+The cost of your trip includes your land costs (excluding in-town meals).
+This includes:

+- •Double occupancy lodging while in town, according to itinerary.

+- •Meals on the mountain

+- •Group camping and climbing equipment

+- •Base camp and mountain infrastructure

+- •Scheduled transportation while in the countries we are visiting

+- •Certified guides

+CANCELLATION POLICY

+View our cancellation policy online at alpenglowexpeditions.com.

+INSURANCE

+We require that all participants carry rescue insurance and health insurance.
 Travel insurance is strongly recommended.
 Your policy numbers must be provided to us prior to leaving the USA.

+EXCLUSIONS

-EXCLUSIONS The cost of your trip does not include:
+The cost of your trip does not include:

-- Flights to/from the city where the expedition begins
+- •Flights to/from the city where the expedition begins

-- · Additional nights in hotel outside of the itinerary, this includes but is not limited to extra hotel nights due to an early summit bid and early departure from the mountain.
+- •Additional nights in hotel outside of the itinerary, this includes but is not limited to extra hotel nights due to an early summit bid and early departure from the mountain.

-- Airport taxes
+- •Airport taxes

-- Climbing Permits (\$1,080)
+- •Climb Permits (\$1,050)

 - Visas

 - In-town meals

 - Immunizations

-- Tips for guides or local staff
+- •Tips for guides or local staff

-- · Rescue, Travel or any other type of insurance
+- •Travel, rescue, or any other type of insurance

-- Hospitalization or evacuation costs
+- •Hospitalization or evacuation costs

-- · Single supplement room charges
+- •Single supplement room charges

-- Excess baggage charges
+- •Excess baggage charges

 - Alcohol

-- · Antigen/PCR Covid test cost

 - Other personal expenses

-- Airport transportation for early arrival/late departures outside of scheduled itinerary
+- •Airport transportation for early arrival/late

+departures outside of scheduled itinerary

-^{} The costs of delays or changes to itinerary that are beyond the control of Alpenglow Expeditions or its agents are not included.
+The costs of delays or changes to itinerary that are beyond the control of Alpenglow Expeditions or its agents are not included.